SensehacK/dev-cheatsheet/mobile/ios/xcode/command_line.md

 Schemes available for running

-Information about workspace "TrackVia-iOS-Network":
+Information about workspace "product_name-iOS-Network":
     Schemes:
-        TrackViaNetwork
+        product_nameNetwork
-        TrackViaNetwork-Package
+        product_nameNetwork-Package
-        TrackViaNetworkTestKit
+        product_nameNetworkTestKit

 ```
-xcodebuild: error: Scheme TrackViaNetworkTestKit is not currently configured for the test action.
+xcodebuild: error: Scheme product_nameNetworkTestKit is not currently configured for the test action.
 ```